varabyte/kobweb/README.md

 For example, `kobweb create examples/todo` will instantiate a TODO app locally.

-# Basic topics
+# Beginner topics

 Kobweb, at its core, is a handful of classes responsible for trimming away much of the boilerplate around building a Compose for Web app, such as routing and configuring basic CSS styles.
-It exposes a handful of annotations and utility methods which your app can use to communicate intent with the framework.
-These annotations work in conjunction with our Gradle plugin (`com.varabyte.kobweb.application`) that handles code and resource generation for you.

 Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and / or running a Compose for Web app.
 We want to get that stuff out of the way, so you can enjoy focusing on the more